webplatform/docs-wpd/Compatibility_Info/index.md

 ==API==
 To integrate the data, there should be an API that allows us to import the data from all of our sources regularly.

-To be useful to other projects, this API should also allow anyone to query our compatibility data; we can use this API ourselves for generating the compatibility tables on the reference pages of WebPlatform.org.
+To be useful to other projects, this API should also allow anyone to query our compatibility data.
+Like other aspects of WPD, we will use this API ourselves for generating the compatibility tables on the reference pages of WebPlatform.org.

+==Timeline==
+* '''Phase 1:''' integrate automated compatibility tables from CanIUse data ''(March–April 2013)''
+* '''Phase 2:''' normalize and integrate QuirksMode data ''(April–July 2013)''
+* '''Phase 3:''' normalize and integrate W3C Test data ''(August 2013 – March 2014)''